mcd500/ta-ref/docs/how_to_program_on_ta-ref.md

-# How to program on ta-ref
+# How to Program on ta-ref

 ## Time Functions